sodafoundation/api/client/README.md

-## Qick Start for Learining How OpenSDS Client Works
+## Quick Start for Learning How OpenSDS Client Works

 To better learn how opensds client works for connecting with OpenSDS service, here is a three-step example showing how to use the client.